Content warning: This article contains graphic details regarding sexual assault and sexual abuse of minors. Reader discretion is recommended.

 The demand letter also states that the district superintendent for the Assemblies of God, Tim Barker, was directly told about Savala and his conviction in 2013.
 No action was ever taken.

 The letter also talks of the Chi Alpha Ministries’ North Texas District representative, Eli Gautreaux.
-Gideon shared that Gautreaux was the prior campus minister at SHSU, where he was mentored and trained by Savala.
+Bloomingkemper shared that Gautreaux was the prior campus minister at SHSU, where he was mentored and trained by Savala.
+It states that the issue was raised with Gautreaux multiple times, yet no action was taken, despite Gautreaux knowing Savala’s status as an offender “from 2012 on.”

-“Eli Gautreaux has been one of the main ringleaders in listening to Eli Stewart,” Gideon said.
+“Eli Gautreaux has been one of the main ringleaders in listening to Eli Stewart,” Bloomingkemper said.
 “I’ve been getting a lot of people telling me he’s the one who orchestrated [Savala]’s mission trips, so Monday would be UTSA, Tuesday would be Rice and stuff like that.”

-Gideon also said Gautreaux helped Stewart in his 2012 letter-writing campaign seeking leniency for Savala.
+Bloomingkemper also said Gautreaux helped Stewart in his 2012 letter-writing campaign seeking leniency for Savala.
 While Stewart is cited as having written the letter, the email spreading the letter was sent by Gautreaux.

 An article from the Assemblies of God talks about Gautreaux’s position as director, detailing how Gautreaux and his wife founded the SHSU Chi Alpha chapter, later spreading the organization to “30 other campuses.”